chernser/erl_script_engine_compare/README.md

 One more interesting thing: it is planned to use Lua for implementing gen_* behaviours (http://m.jakstys.lt/tech/2012/06/erlang-behaviours-in-lua/)

 Answers:

-1. How much memory:
- 	1000 loaded scripts consumed about 5Mb of virtual memory.
+1. How much memory: 1000 loaded scripts consumed about 5Mb of virtual memory.
-2. How many concurrent instances:
-	As much as erlang VM allows.
+2. How many concurrent instances: As much as erlang VM allows.
-3. How easy:
+3. How easy: Not usable, currently.
-	Not usable currently.

 erl-lua is just driver for lualib.